 - You can upload them as an attachment by dragging and dropping into the Employee Performance Documents section.

-- Continue to record progress and modify goals in current goals.
+- Continue to record progress and modify goals throughout the year.

 If you are Merit/Non-Nursing SEIU staff: